Ifuwelemuel/Ifuwelemuel/README.md

 ---
 **Right now**

-- Crafting **niche ML projects** in sports, fintech, manufacturing, retail & transport
+- Co-founded **“Niger Delta AI Climate Watch”** with the **Royal Iwere Foundation**
 - Building an **autonomous surface vehicle** for water-quality monitoring
 - Scaling an **EdTech platform** for Nigerian schools

 **Open to**

-ML engineering · data-intensive products · robotics/embedded collabs · EdTech in Africa
+AI related projects · robotics/embedded collabs · EdTech in Africa